tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

  };
  ```

-1) Write code that logs out the value of `statusCode`
+1) Write code that logs out the value of `statusCode` above

 2) Write code that loops though all of the `results` above and logs out the value of all the `firstName` properties